phu0ngng/nccl/docs/plc/items/id_c3200938/GIN_get.md

 Interaction with barrier:

-* Barrier with `ncclGinFenceLevel::Relaxed`: the completion of the barrier has no connection to the completion/visibility of previous calls to `get`
+* Barrier with `ncclGinFenceLevel::None`: the completion of the barrier has no connection to the completion/visibility of previous calls to `get`

 Interaction with flush: